-- Higher valuations are still evident across the market, despite modest price weakness among high-quality bonds so far in June.
-Yields remain near year-to-date lows, and yield spreads across several fixed income sectors are near post-recession lows. - A lower-than-benchmark weighting of bonds may be appropriate.
-We favor a blend of high-quality intermediate bonds coupled with less interest rate sensitive sectors such as high-yield bonds. - We expect municipal bond performance to slow after a good start to 2014.
-However, the sector remains attractive over the longer term.
+- Geopolitical risks may support bond prices in the near term, but higher valuations are still evident across the bond market.
+Yields remain near year-to-date lows, and yield spreads across several fixed income sectors are near post-recession lows. - A lower-than-benchmark weighting to bonds may be appropriate, as the yield does not compensate investors for the interest rate risk. - We expect municipal bond performance to slow after a good start to 2014, but limited new issuance, geopolitical risks, and heavy reinvestment needs through the end of August may help support current prices and yields.